- Publisher / Year

 The map, written in Latin and Portuguese, represents numerous geographic regions as they were known to Renaissance scholars.
 The North Atlantic, northern Europe, the archipelago of the Azores, Madagascar, the Indian Ocean, Indonesia, the West Pacific, the Maluku Islands, Brazil, and the Mediterranean are all depicted.
 The map of Brazil in particular, the *Terra Brasilis, is a truly masterful work of illuminated cartography**.
 The map shows countless depictions of people in activities typical of the country and the natural conditions of Brazil, as envisioned by those artists.
 Their depictions give evidence of their limitless creativity and great attention to detail.

-The Miller-Atlas was commissioned by King Manuel I of Portugal.
+The Atlas Miller was commissioned by King Manuel I of Portugal.
 The king set no financial limits on the cartographers and artists who produced the work.
-It is assumed that it was meant as a gift for the king-knight Francois I of France.
-The valuable work was acquired by the French National Library in Paris in 1897 **.
-It was **formerly in the possession of the librarian Bénigne Emmanuel Clement Miller, from whom its present name originates.
+It is assumed that it was meant as a gift for the knight-king Francois I of France.
+The valuable work was acquired by the French National Library in Paris in 1897.
+It was formerly in the possession of the librarian Bénigne Emmanuel Clement Miller, from whom its present name originates.